-Pictures, renderings, illustration, graphs, figures, etc. are permitted
+Pictures, renderings, illustration, graphs, figures, etc. are permitted and encouraged.

-- Team should avoid the use of copyrighted or trademarked materials, unless they are granted permission to use them - Items from publications must be properly referenced - Items developed and owned by the team do not need to be referenced (for example, photographs depicting a construction method can be used regardless of the year it was taken, as long as it is representative of what is being proposed for this submission.)
+- Teams should avoid the use of copyrighted or trademarked materials, unless they are granted permission to use them - Items from publications must be properly referenced in the Proposal - Items developed and owned by the team do not need to be referenced (for example, photographs depicting a construction method can be used regardless of the year it was taken, as long as it is representative of what is being proposed for this submission.)